hiddewie/template/README.md

 - `coalesce(value)`: default value if the argument is `null`.
 - `toString`: transform the value to a string.
 - `empty`: whether the value is not "truthy", i.e. `null`, `0`, `0.0`, `-0.0`, `""`, `"  "`, `[]` or `{}`.
-- `toJson`: format a value to JSON.
-- `toPrettyJson`: format a value to JSON with indentation and newlines.
+- `toJson`, `toPrettyJson`: format a value to JSON, either compact or multi-line indented.

 #### String functions